thomaswxu/11-767-Team-DST/labs/lab6-projects.md

 2. Based on your work today / this week, and your answer to (1), what are your group's planned next steps?
 > Next Steps:
-> - Set up the GitHub repo for BERT/Distilbert
+> - Set up the GitHub repo for BERT/DistilBert
 > - Deep-dive into the quantization issues (looking into the actual torch.py files) for the baseline
 > - Check in with Ankit and CMU IT regarding GCP VM issues

 3. How will each group member contribute towards those steps?
 > - Saloni: Train a 6-layer HiTUT model via knowledge distillation using the larger HiTUT teacher model/Follow-up with CMU IT on the GCP VM creation issue.
-> - Dhruv:
+> - Dhruv: Set up and test BERT/DstilBert GitHub repo on Jetson, and continue debugging quantization issue with baseline model.
-> - Thomas:
+> - Thomas: Set up and test BERT/DstilBert GitHub repo on Jetson, and continue debugging quantization issue with baseline model.